iHazzu/BIOP/README.md

-# Bet-Burger
+# BIOP
-This is a program that will scrape bets from https://www.betburger.com/ and send them to Discord users.
+This is a bot that will find bets with good arbitrage value and send it to Discord users